jordanwalster/private-browser/README.md

 ## Private Browser
 ### Electron powered browser.
 (Still in development)

+### Installation

+Currently there are no packages to install the browser with.
+But if you know about node.js, and fancy running it yourself - you are welcome to do so.

+### Other Information

 #### Vision
 Using the electron project, I'm building a [Chromium](https://www.chromium.org/) based browser.
 With the intended purpose of tabs being as disposable.
 Tabs will run completely independently unless specified in Preferences, this means that you could